seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I will not do them wrong; I rather choose
 To wrong the dead, to wrong myself and you,
 Than I will wrong such honourable men.
-But here’s a parchment with the seal of Caesar;
+But here's a parchment with the seal of Caesar;
-I found it in his closet, ’tis his will:
+I found it in his closet, 'tis his will:
-Let but the commons hear this testament–
+Let but the commons hear this testament--
-Which, pardon me, I do not mean to read–
+Which, pardon me, I do not mean to read--
-And they would go and kiss dead Caesar’s wounds
+And they would go and kiss dead Caesar's wounds
 And dip their napkins in his sacred blood,
 Yea, beg a hair of him for memory,
 And, dying, mention it within their wills,